 The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) can infect the human placenta.
-In this study, the authors from Italy performed immunohistochemical analyses to determine whether SARS-CoV-2 alters markers involved in vascular damage and the autophagic process in the placental tissue of unvaccinated women infected with SARS-CoV-2.
+In this study, Italian authors performed immunohistochemical analyses to determine whether SARS-CoV-2 can alter markers involved in vascular damage and the autophagic process in the placental tissue of unvaccinated women infected with SARS-CoV-2.

 The normal vascular pattern of the placenta includes vasculogenesis and angiogenesis, which are associated with the physiological expression of vascular endothelial growth factor (VEGF).
-It has been reported that SARS-CoV-2 infection significantly alters the placental vasculature, resulting in diminished maternal vascular perfusion and insufficient blood flow to the fetus.
+It has been reported that SARS-CoV-2 infection significantly alters the placental vasculature.
+This results in diminished maternal vascular perfusion and insufficient blood flow to the fetus.
 The placental SARS-CoV-2 infection also alters coagulation and elevates thrombin production.
-In 2022, the study by Gychka SG et al. demonstrated severe vascular remodeling of placental arteries, including severe thickening of the vessel walls and the occlusion of the vessel lumen in women infected with SARS-CoV-2 during pregnancy. https://discovermednews.com/severe-vascular-remodeling-of-placental-arteries-in-women-with-sars-cov-2-during-pregnancy/
+In 2022, Gychka SG et al. demonstrated severe vascular remodeling of placental arteries, including severe thickening of the vessel walls and the occlusion of the vessel lumen in women infected with SARS-CoV-2 during pregnancy. https://discovermednews.com/severe-vascular-remodeling-of-placental-arteries-in-women-with-sars-cov-2-during-pregnancy/

 About the study

-The authors performed an immunohistochemical analysis of placental samples obtained from three groups: women who were positive for SARS-CoV-2 at delivery, women who had COVID-19 during pregnancy but who were negative for SARS-CoV-2 at delivery and control women who had given birth before 2019.
+The authors performed an immunohistochemical analysis of placental samples obtained from three groups: women who were positive for SARS-CoV-2 at delivery, women who had COVID-19 during pregnancy but were negative for SARS-CoV-2 at delivery, and control women who had given birth before 2019.
 SARS-CoV-2 infection was confirmed by reverse transcription polymerase chain reaction (rt-PCR).
-After delivery, placental samples were immediately collected, fixed, and then analyzed using standard immunohistochemistry to investigate SARS-CoV-2 S protein, ACE2 receptor, CD147, endothelial CD34 marker, VEGF, and LC3B.
-The presence of the virus was assessed by the expression of viral S protein, vascular impairment by expression of VEGF and CD34, and the presence of autophagy by expression of LC3B.
-Multiplexed immunohistochemical consecutive staining on a single slide (MICSSS) was used to examine the co-expression of antigens in the same specimen.
+After delivery, placental samples were immediately collected, fixed, and then analyzed using standard immunohistochemistry to investigate SARS-CoV-2 S protein, ACE2 receptor, CD147, endothelial CD34 marker, vascular endothelial growth factor (VEGF), and LC3B.

 Results

-The study included 15 placental samples from 5 women with positive rt-PCR for SARS-CoV-2 at delivery, 5 women who had COVID-19 during pregnancy but who were negative for SARS-CoV-2 at delivery, and 5 control women who gave birth before 2019.
-A period of negativity ranged from 199 to 41 days before delivery with a mean of 88.4 ± 71.0 days.
-None of the pregnant women were vaccinated against SARS-CoV-2.
+The study included 15 placental samples from 15 women: 5 women with positive rt-PCR for SARS-CoV-2 at delivery, 5 women who had COVID-19 during pregnancy but who were negative for SARS-CoV-2 at delivery, and 5 control women who gave birth before 2019.
+A period of negativity ranged from 199 to 41 days before delivery, with a mean of 88.4 ± 71.0 days.
+None of the pregnant women was vaccinated against SARS-CoV-2.

-Biochemical data showed no significant differences in D-Dimer and aPTT values between the groups and these parameters were within normal ranges.
+Laboratory tests demonstrated no significant differences in D-dimer and aPTT values between the groups; these parameters were within normal ranges.
 Two groups with previous or ongoing SARS-CoV-2 infection showed higher fibrinogen levels than the control group.

-CD34 characterized the areas of the vascular endothelium in all the three groups.
+CD34 characterized the areas of the vascular endothelium in all three groups.
 It was expressed in the endothelium, near the syncytiotrophoblast, and on the surface of the vascular endothelium of the decidua.
-Its expression was greater in villi than in decidua.
+CD34 expression was greater in villi than in decidua.

-VEGF expression was higher in the placentas of SARS-CoV-2 positive women, both in the villi and decidua than in SARS-CoV-2-negative placentas and controls.
-In the villi, VEGF was expressed at the level of syncytiotrophoblast and vascular endothelium, whereas in the decidua VEGF was mainly detectable in the vascular endothelium.
-The expression of the S protein correlated positively with CD34 or VEGF in both villi and decidua.
+Placenta samples from women positive for SARS-CoV-2 had higher VEGF expression, both in the villi and decidua, than placentas of SARS-CoV-2-negative women and controls.
+In the villi, VEGF was expressed at the level of syncytiotrophoblast and vascular endothelium, whereas in the decidua, VEGF was mainly detectable in the vascular endothelium.
+The expression of the S protein correlated positively with CD34 or VEGF expression in both, villi and decidua.

 Conclusion